 American improves business class amenities on select flights

-American has announced that as of later this summer (an exact date hasn’t yet been revealed), the airline will once again offer pajamas and mattress pads in business class on flights to and from East Asia, the Middle East, India, Australia, and New Zealand.
+American will once again offer pajamas and mattress pads in business class on flights to and from East Asia, the Middle East, India, Australia, and New Zealand.
+The pajamas are rolling out as of this weekend (July 26-27, 2025), while the mattress pads are returning as of later this summer.
+The pajamas are from Nest, and come in either size S/M or L/XL.

-So that would include flights to Auckland (AKL), Brisbane (BNE), Delhi (DEL), Doha (DOH), Seoul Incheon (ICN), Shanghai (PVG), Sydney (SYD), Tokyo Haneda (HND), and Tokyo Narita (NRT).
+Eligible flights include those to Auckland (AKL), Brisbane (BNE), Delhi (DEL), Doha (DOH), Seoul Incheon (ICN), Shanghai (PVG), Sydney (SYD), Tokyo Haneda (HND), and Tokyo Narita (NRT).
+These flights are operated out of Dallas (DFW), Los Angeles (LAX), New York (JFK), and Philadelphia (PHL).

 These amenities will be offered in addition to slippers, dual-sided pillows, and duvets, which are are already offered.
 As this change is described, “American is constantly collecting customer feedback to reinvigorate the travel experience with changes that align with customer needs.”